denpla/den-portfolio/README.md

 # den-portfolio
-This is a big VUE.js project for Intec Brussels IT school.
-Project performed with VUE, Vuetify and VUEX.
+This is a project for Intec Brussels IT school.
+It's a portfolio site built with VUE, Vuetify, and VUEX.

 ## Project setup
 ```